Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

 \subsubsection{Definition of complexity.}

-Consider a free factor system~$\A$ of $\Gamma$, a free splitting $\Gamma \act T$ relative to~$\A$, and a $\Gamma$-invariant proper subgraph $\beta \subset T$ with no degenerate components.
-We shall define a positive integer valued complexity denoted $C(\beta)$ which is a sum of several terms.
-This complexity $C(\beta)$ will be dominated by a single term $C_1(\beta)$, equal to the number of $\Gamma$-orbits of components of $\beta$: indeed the difference $C(\beta)-C_1(\beta)$ is bounded above and below by constants depending only on~$\Gamma$ and~$\A$, as we shall see in Lemma~\ref{LemmaComplexitySummandBounds}.
+Consider a free factor system~$\A$ of $\Gamma$, a free splitting $\Gamma \act T$ rel~$\A$, and a nondegenerate subgraph $\beta \subset T$.
+We shall define a positive integer valued \emph{complexity} denoted $C(\beta)$ which is a sum of several terms.
+This complexity $C(\beta)$ will be dominated by a single term $C_1(\beta)$ called the \emph{component complexity} of $\beta$, defined to be the number of $\Gamma$-orbits of components of $\beta$.
+We will see in Lemma~\ref{LemmaComplexitySummandBounds} that the difference \hbox{$C(\beta)-C_1(\beta)$} is a non-negative integer bounded above by a constant depending only on~$\abs{\A}$ and~$\corank(\A)$.

 The definition of complexity is designed so that various upper and lower bounds on $C(\beta)$ can be used to obtain topological and metric conclusions.
 The most important of these conclusions are as follows: \begin{itemize} \item From upper bounds on complexity we obtain upper bounds on diameters along fold paths: see Lemma~\ref{LemmaComplexityBounds}~\pref{ItemDiameterBound} and Lemma~\ref{LemmaPreimageComplexityBound}, and applications of those lemmas in later sections.
 Underlying these diameter bounds is the key technical result Lemma~\ref{SublemmaNew}.
 The terms forming the difference $C(\beta)-C_1(\beta)$ are designed specifically to make Lemma~\ref{SublemmaNew} work. \item From lower bounds on $C(\beta)$ we obtain lower bounds on $C_1(\beta)$, from which we deduce that some component of $\beta$ is an arc in the interior of a natural edge of~$T$: see Lemma~\ref{LemmaCompArc} and Fact~\ref{PropFSUProps}~\pref{ItemFSUBoundsUpsComp}.
 Ultimately this leads to lower bounds on diameter along fold paths, as expressed in Theorem~\ref{TheoremRelFSUParams}. \end{itemize} One may formally view the proof of hyperbolicity of $\FS(\Gamma;\A)$ as a game in which upper and lower bounds on complexity are played against each other, to obtain various upper and lower bounds on distance as needed for proving hyperbolicity.